kostyaVyrodov/education/db/relational-databases/README.md

 Relation will be in 3NF if it is in 2NF and no transition dependency exists.

 3NF is used to reduce the data duplication.
 It is also used to achieve the data integrity.
 If there is no transitive dependency for non-prime attributes, then the relation must be in third normal form.
+For example you have table called: 'Reviews'.
+Columns: ReviewId, ReviewText, Star, Star_Meaning, User_Id.
+If start is changed then Star_Meaning should be changed too.
+Star_Meaning depends on Star and Star depends on Id

 ### 4NF